TheRealCodeVoyage/Web_Server_Administration_Labs/docs/Lab1.md

 ## Install Ubuntu Desktop OS on VMWare Workstation Pro

 1. Download the latest LTS version of Ubuntu from [Ubuntu.com](https://ubuntu.com/download/desktop)
+- Note: If you have MacBook with M series CPU (ARM Achitecture) Download the image from here: [Ubuntu 24.10: 64-bit ARM (ARMv8/AArch64) desktop image](https://cdimage.ubuntu.com/releases/24.10/release/)
 2. After download of Ubuntu `.ios` file.
 3. Move over to VMWare Workstation Pro.
 Proceed to create a new Virtual Machine.
 (Note: your VMWare dashboard/UI most probably are different)
 ![Create New VM](images/lab1-fig4.png)